 Plant Hardiness Zones: 4 – 8

-Texas Bluebonnet is grown from seed.
-Germination can be difficult, and seeds may not sprout at the same time.
+Texas Bluebonnet flowers thrive in warm weather areas in the southern part of the country.
+The best time to sow seeds is in the mid to late fall.
+They germinate and grow over the winter months.
+Germination can be difficult and slow.
+And, the seeds may not sprout at the same time.
 Sow the seeds 1/8″ to 1/4″ deep.
 For large, mass plantings, broadcast-spread the seeds.
 Then, lightly rake them into the soil.

 They can be directly seeded into your flower garden or started indoors for transplanting later.
 In Texas, they are planted in late fall and over-wintered.
 In more northerly, areas they are best started indoors or after the last frost date.